Arkansas man catches rare, ‘golden’ largemouth bass

 BENTONVILLE, Ark.
-(KNWA/KFTA) — A Bentonville man reeled in the catch of a lifetime on Sunday.
+(KNWA/KFTA) — A Bentonville, Arkansas man reeled in the catch of a lifetime on Sunday.

 According to Arkansas Wildlife Magazine, Josh Rogers was fishing at Beaver Lake when he reeled in a golden-hued largemouth bass.